-Figure 25.
-Broadcast Operation (No Special Features).
+Figure 24.
+Point-to-Point Operation (No Special Features)

 Line Control with Checking Special Features

 Line control for starting is the same as for the basic machine (Figure 26) and remains the same until the transmitting operator starts a check procedure.
 When a block of information is to be checked, the transmitting terminal operator presses the EOB key.
 A B and then an LRC is sent to the receive terminal.